- Oops!Something went wrong.Please try again later.

 Cash costs: Cash costs are comprised of royalties, production and operating, transportation, general and administrative, and cash finance expense.
 Cash costs per boe is calculated by dividing cash costs by total production sold in the period.
 Management believes that cash costs assist management and investors in assessing Perpetual's efficiency and overall cost structure.

-Net working capital deficiency (surplus): Net working capital deficiency (surplus) includes total current assets and current liabilities excluding short-term derivative assets and liabilities related to the Corporation's risk management activities, Tourmaline Oil Corp. ("TOU") share investment, TOU share margin demand loan, revolving bank debt, term loan, current portion of gas over bitumen royalty financing, current portion of lease liabilities, and current portion of provisions.
+Net working capital deficiency: Net working capital deficiency includes total current assets and current liabilities excluding short-term derivative assets and liabilities related to the Corporation's risk management activities, revolving bank debt, second lien term loan (the "Term Loan"), current portion of royalty obligations, current portion of lease liabilities, and current portion of decommissioning obligations.

-Net bank debt, net debt and net debt to adjusted funds flow ratio: Net bank debt is measured as current and long-term revolving bank debt including net working capital deficiency (surplus).
-Net debt includes the carrying value of net bank debt, the principal amount of the term loan, the principal amount of the TOU share margin demand loan and the principal amount of senior notes, reduced for the mark-to-market value of the TOU share investment.
+Net bank debt, net debt, and net debt to adjusted funds flow ratio: Net bank debt is measured as current and long-term revolving bank debt, including the net working capital deficiency.
+Net debt includes the carrying value of net bank debt, the principal amount of the Term Loan, and the principal amount of senior notes.
 Net debt, net bank debt, and net debt to adjusted funds flow ratios are used by management to assess the Corporation's overall debt position and borrowing capacity.
 Net debt to adjusted funds flow ratios are calculated on a trailing twelve-month basis.